 Accounting depreciation and impairment of assets are not deductible.
 Tax depreciation is deductible.

-The write-down of assets as a result of impairment is not
+The write-down of assets as a result of impairment is not deductible.
+The loss is deductible on realization.

 Not documented expenses and expenses not related to the business activity are not deductible.